Key takeaways

 - The /s/ notation itself offers no authentication.
 Tools like Docupilot strengthen it by adding signer verification, timestamps, and audit trails, turning a simple procedural mark into legally defensible evidence

-If you’ve ever wondered why attorneys, patent filers, and corporate teams rely on a /s/ signature or whether you should use it yourself, you’re not alone.
+If you've ever wondered why attorneys, patent filers, and corporate teams rely on a /s/ signature — or whether you should use it yourself — you're not alone.

-While it’s legally valid in many contexts, it’s often misunderstood.
+The cryptic notation, officially called a conformed signature, has quietly become one of the most widely accepted forms of authorization in modern digital workflows, from federal court filings to routine business contracts.
+While it's legally valid in many contexts, it's often misunderstood.
 Unlike encrypted digital signatures that provide cryptographic proof, or handwritten signatures on physical documents, /s/ signatures offer no built-in mechanism for verification.
-They rely solely on procedural rules and mutual consent, which means using them incorrectly can render your documents invalid.
+They rely solely on procedural rules and mutual consent — which means using them incorrectly can render your documents invalid.

 What is an /s/ signature (conformed signature)?